mothmane/fizz-buzz-kata/README.md

 ##### refractoring 4 :

-We can now offer a constructur that help client,  configure  his initial fizzbuzz whenever he want.
+We can now offer a constructur that help client,configure  his initial fizzbuzz whenever he want.

 ```java